 Have you always enjoyed spending time with children?
 Are you looking for a fulfilling profession where you have to interact with kids constantly?
-If your answer is yes, Early Childhood Education (ECE) is the perfect path for you.
+If your answer is yes, Early Childhood Development (ECD) is the perfect path for you.

-Whether you are freshly starting or making a transition in your career, an Early Childhood Education degree program will equip you with the required skills to succeed in this field.
+Whether you are freshly starting or making a transition in your career, an Early Childhood Development degree program will equip you with the required skills to succeed in this field.

-If you’re interested to learn more about the importance of early childhood education, stay tuned!
+If you’re interested to learn more about the importance of early childhood development, stay tuned!

 Download Our Free Guide to Preparing for Your Early Childhood Development Career